-- Skin conditions such as hives, redness or a rash
+- Skin conditions such as hives, redness, or rash

-There is only one way to know, for certain, if you have cat allergies.
-The only sure-fire method is to get rid of your cat for a few months, and see if your allergies go away.
-This might work if you just happen to have a kind-hearted relative that is willing to just "adopt" your cat for a few months, to help you with your test.
+There are only two ways to know, for certain, if you have cat allergies.
+First, you must live without your cat for a few months and see if your allergies go away.
+This might work if you just happen to have a kind-hearted relative that is willing to "adopt" your cat for a while.
 If so, go for it!
-For the rest of us, we have to rely on less than perfect methods to determine if we have cat allergies.
+For the rest of us, we have to rely on less-than-perfect methods to determine if we have cat allergies.

-The second method is simply to get an allergy test from the doctor.
+The second method is simply to get an allergy test from your doctor.
 Does this mean that you still have to get a bunch of needles stuck in you?
-Yes, a cat allergy can be checked via a skin prick test, as well as a blood test.
+Yes.
+The test can be done via a skin prick or blood draw.

 Understanding Cat Allergies

 Well, back to my husband.
 He does have these symptoms.
-He sneezing often, has a runny nose and is also coughing.
+He sneezes, has a runny nose, and is always coughing.
 The question now is, what do we do about it?
 What can cat owners do that find out, too late, that they are allergic to felines?

 Well, first of all, let's understand our enemy.
 The enemy, folks, is not the cat hair.
 It is the cat dander.
 Yes, most cats have dandruff and no, it doesn't make them social pariahs.
 In fact, it's perfectly normal.
 They get dander, those little white flakes from bathing themselves.
 The white stuff is actually hardened saliva.
 Yes, the infamous cat's obsession with grooming can cause us humans a lot of grief.

-What Do You Do If You Have The Allergy, And Already Have A Cat
+What to Do If You Already Have a Cat

-Here are some solutions and ideas to help you cope with an allergy to cats.
+So now what?
+Here are some solutions and tips to help you cope with an allergy.
 First, here are some cleaning/household solutions.
 Next, I will cover things related to caring for the cat, and finally, solutions for you, personally.

-- Get rid of carpets and go with flooring, if at all possible.
+- If possible, get rid of carpets and go with hardwood.
 Carpets trap cat hair profusely.
 Of course, we don't all have a few grand to replace our flooring, so if you can't do that, read on for advice on how to clean those carpets in the best way.

-- Do steam cleaning of your carpets as often as possible.
+- Steam-clean your carpets as often as possible.

 - Get a HEPA air filter.
 These are the best kinds of air filters to clean the air of any harmful particles.
 You can buy these as free-standing units or you can also get some that are attached to the air conditioner.

-- If you are in a room where the cats are, open the windows if at all possible.
-I know this hard when you are going through a heat wave, or if you are experiencing extremely cold temperatures.
+- If you are in a room where the cats are, open the windows if possible.
+I know this hard when you are going through a heatwave, or if you are experiencing extremely cold temperatures.

 - Wash any bedding in hot water once a week.

-- Give them pet beds and wash the pet beds often.
+- Give your cats pet beds and wash them often.

 - The litter box can also make your allergies worse.
 Try to keep the litter box away from your living area as much as possible.